 Section 6223 requires a partnership to designate a person with a substantial presence in the United States as the partnership representative to act on behalf of the partnership under the legislation.
-For many investment funds, the designated partner often is likely to be a general partner entity affiliated with the fund's investment manager.
-That entity, while often formed under U.S. law, typically does not have employees.
-Treasury and the IRS should confirm that such an entity may be designated as the partnership representative under section 6223, provided that Treasury and the IRS have sufficient ability to contact that entity and its control persons, as necessary.
+For many investment funds, the current tax matters partner, which logically could become the partnership representative, often is likely to be a general partner entity affiliated with the fund's investment manager.
+That entity, while often formed under U.S. law, typically does not have its own employees.
+We support the approach taken in §301.6223-1 of the Proposed Rules, which permits an entity to act as the partnership representative, provided the partnership identifies an individual with a substantial U.S. presence to act on the entity's behalf.
+We encourage Treasury and the IRS to confirm that a Internal Revenue Service August 14, 2017 Page 17 of 20 person designated by an entity that is the partnership representative to be the "designated individual" does not have to be an employee of the partnership representative.